 On 4 December 2021, the Government signed an agreement on Investments in a continually greener Denmark under the Finance Act for 2022.
 The agreement introduced a new subsidy fund (the NECCS Fund) of DKK 2.5 billion, aiming to achieve negative emissions of an additional 0.5 million tonnes per year from 2025 onwards through CO2 capture.

 The fund will support the achievement of negative emissions from CO2 capture of biogenic sources and subsequent geological storage.
-Biogenic sources refer to CO2 capture from biogas upgrading, biomass-based power and heat production, the biogenic share of CO2 captured in waste incineration plants, as well as carbon captured directly from the atmosphere (DACCS).
+Biogenic sources refer to CO2 capture from biogas upgrading, biomass-based power and heat production, the biogenic share of COcaptured in waste incineration plants, as well as carbon captured directly from the atmosphere (DACCS).

 On November 10th, the Danish Energy Agency has announced on the Digital Tendering System/EU-Supply that the deadline for submission of offers in relation to the NECCS fund has been extended from December 1, 2023, to January 15, 2024.
 The expected contract signing date has been postponed from February 29 to March 15, 2024.
 The NECCS Fund's target for negative CO2 reductions in 2025/26 remains unchanged.